KunyiLockeLin/AnemoneerEngine/README.md

 # Feature:
   - Comptuer Graphics's power is by Vulkan API.
 The window and UI are from WinAPI.
   - Support mutli-viewports, post-processing.
-  - Support simple light and camera control.
+  - Support light and camera control.
   - Support vertex, geometry, and fragment shader.
   - Support ~~Phong shading~~ and PBR(Physically-Based Rendering)
   - Support diffuse/baseColor map, cubemap & reflection & refraction.
   - Support skeletal animation(Only for gltf), attach obj and billboards.
-  - Support Log output, and command.
+  - Support draw line, Log output, and command.
   - For model  - ~~obj, mtl~~, gltf.
   - For image  - png, jpeg, bmp.
   - For string - xml, json.